federicocarboni/node-ntsuspend/README.md

 **Only NodeJS 10.x or higher is supported**

 ## Install
-Install the library from NPM:
+The library can be installed from NPM or from GitHub:

 `npm i ntsuspend`

-or from GitHub:

 `npm i FedericoCarboni/node-ntsuspend`

 To use it in your project you can `import` or `require()` it.

 ```ts
 import { suspend, resume } from 'ntsuspend';
 ```